AndreaPontrandolfo/eslint-plugin-remeda/README.md

 - [prefer-filter](docs/rules/prefer-filter.md): Prefer `_.filter` over `_.forEach` with an `if` statement inside.
 - [prefer-find](docs/rules/prefer-find.md): Prefer `_.find` over `_.filter` followed by selecting the first result.
 - [prefer-flat-map](docs/rules/prefer-flat-map.md): Prefer `_.flatMap` over consecutive `map` and `flatten`.
-- [prefer-immutable-method](docs/rules/prefer-immutable-method.md): Prefer using methods that do not mutate the source parameters, e.g. `_.without` instead of `_.pull`.
-- [prefer-invoke-map](docs/rules/prefer-invoke-map.md): Prefer using `_.invoke` over `_.map` with a method call inside.
 - [prefer-map](docs/rules/prefer-map.md): Prefer `_.map` over `_.forEach` with a `push` inside.
-- [prefer-nullish-coalescing](docs/rules/prefer-nullish-coalescing.md): Prefer `??` when doing a comparison with a non-nil value as test.
+- [prefer-nullish-coalescing](docs/rules/prefer-nullish-coalescing.md): Prefer `??` when doing a comparison with a non-nullish value as test.
 - [prefer-wrapper-method](docs/rules/prefer-wrapper-method.md): Prefer using array and string methods in the chain and not the initial value, e.g. `_(str).split(' ')...`
-- [prop-shorthand](docs/rules/prop-shorthand.md): Use/forbid property shorthand syntax.

 #### Preference over native